madprops/cromulant/README.md

 I created a new programming project to practice/study and tried to use that word for the name but made a typo.

-I liked the typo and made a game about ants.
+I liked the typo and made a game around it.

 ---